 Phase 1: The Early APM Days

-The concept of application performance monitoring (APM) has existed since the early days of the ARPANET.
+The concept of application performance management (APM) has existed since the early days of the ARPANET.
 Ever since the 1970s when the first email was sent, there has been a need to know what’s happening with applications.
 But unfortunately, the capability didn’t exist.
 It had to be created.

 Much of that work was accomplished in the 1980s.
 During that time, there were diagnostic protocols and tools developed to help troubleshoot problems on the network.
 In the toolbox were things like ICMP, SNMP, and tcpdump.
 Using monitoring tools that implemented these, you could see how systems were performing.
 But you really couldn’t dig too much into what the applications were doing.
 It was like a black box.